 will provide a hint as to why it's not editable.

-To quickly enter the name of a table, view, or column, double-click the item in the Schemata Palette.
+To quickly enter the name of a table, view, or column, double-click the item in the Schema Palette.
 The item name will be inserted into the SQL Query panel.

-The SQL Editor has several configurable panels and windows, as described in the screenshot above.
+The SQL editor has several configurable panels and tabs, as shown in the previous figure.